umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/Redirect/index.md

 ## Get all redirects

-Gets all published content at the root of the tree.
+Gets all redirect urls.

+The key is the url of the content and the values is the urls redirecting to the content.

 **URL**: `/redirect`